-In two recent posts I wrote – “Is a husband being selfish for having sex with his wife when she is not in the mood” and “8 Steps to confront your wife’s sexual refusal” I have been routinely accused of advocating for domestic abuse and rape because of my advising Christian husbands that they are not powerless to confront willful and chronic sexual denial by their wives in their marriages.
+In two recent posts I wrote – “Is a husband being selfish for having sex with his wife when she is not in the mood” and “8 Steps to confront your wife’s sexual refusal” I have been routinely accused of advocating for domestic abuse because of my advising Christian husbands that they are not powerless to confront willful and chronic sexual denial by their wives in their marriages.
 The two posts combined have brought in over 400,000 visitors to my site in just a little over a week.

-They argue further, that steps 4-7 also amount to coercion (and rape) because for a husband to stop taking his wife on dates or trips, for him to stop doing unneeded house hold upgrades, for him to stop doing the little favors for her around the house, and then to stop giving her spending money is not discipline toward sinful behavior, but instead is manipulative “emotional” and “financial” abuse.
+They argue further, that steps 4-7 also amount to rape because for a husband to stop taking his wife on dates or trips, for him to stop doing unneeded house hold upgrades, for him to stop doing the little favors for her around the house, and then to stop giving her spending money is not discipline toward sinful behavior, but instead is manipulative “emotional” and “financial” abuse.

 From a Christian and even philosophical standpoint there different positions on this issue.
 I received many comments from Christians who agreed on steps 1 to 3 but did not agree with steps 4 to 8.
 Some Christians and non-Christians commented that they believe a husband in such a scenario should just jump to step 8.

 But then we have a certain crowd of people who I would refer to as “Rape Accusers”.
 Most of the time these types of people are radical feminists(whether they be men or women), but often times because they or someone they know was raped, they see rape around every corner.
 They often times have a visceral hatred of men(Misandry – even some men hold this position at times and have a sort of “self hatred” toward their own gender).